Vegan Cookies? Just Bear With Me

 So, out of boredom from my “healthy” diet food, I decided one evening to search the internet on my phone on some sort of “healthy” cookie recipe out there.
 I searched for cookies, because I like cookies and I put “healthy” in quotes here because, who knows what’s healthy, really anyway?
 Every time you turn around, something that was once “healthy” is now deemed unhealthy, and vice versa.
 But, I digress.
 I found “the one” one night, the cookie recipe that sounded decent and one that called for ingredients I already had in the pantry and cabinets, so I didn’t need to go out for a grocery store run.
 Perfect!

 The title of the recipe is called Classic Vegan Chocolate Chip Cookies, and was found in a blog site called MyDarlingVegan.com.
 You can find the recipe at the link here: Classic Vegan Chocolate Chip Cookies Recipe.
 This recipe was shared and written by Sarah, a self-proclaimed vegan who so graciously shared this quite tasty cookie recipe.
 Hey, I used to think strangely about people who claimed to be vegan and what-not too, but don’t knock the vegans on all their recipes, especially this one.
 This one is quite good!
 My wife even loves them!
 I like them so much that I have made at least 5 or 6 batches of them in the past two months.
 It’s such an easy recipe too!
 It only calls for brown and white sugar, coconut oil, salt, apple sauce, vanilla extract, all-purpose flour, baking soda, and chocolate chips.
 Of course, everything has to be vegan and proper, but I wasn’t picky.
-I did have a good large jar of organic coconut oil on hand, as well as a jar of organic apple sauce, luckily because we had some for our daughter at the time.
+I did have a good large jar of organic coconut oil on hand, as well as a jar of organic apple sauce, luckily because we had some for our daughter.
 The only thing I didn’t have at that time was chocolate chips, which wasn’t a big deal, so I made them without and continue to do so.
 So, I guess my personal recipe would be called Classic Vegan Cookies, or Classic Vegan Non-Chocolate Chip Cookies, or something along those lines.

 Anyway, after having my first batch eaten I thought to myself, “These would make great cookies to take along as a snack on a road trip.”
 They aren’t made with any ingredients that would necessarily spoil being exposed in a car for a long period of time, they’re easy to make, easy to store, and easy to eat!
 Not to mention they’re super delicious.
 They would make for a perfect road trip treat, and they’re homemade too, which is a huge plus!
 They’re also a lot of fun to make with the family in the kitchen.
 Imagine, the day or night before a big road trip with family and friends, you could all be gathered in the kitchen together and making this easy cookie recipe to have for your trip!
 You could make several batches of them, since they’re easy to make and are sure to be gone from your supply quickly due to their popularity with everyone in the house and car.
 They’re sure going to be a staple snack food for our road trip family from now on, that’s for sure.